 400,000 Grade 2 Fountain Of Youth Stakes, Gulfstream Park Race # 13, Mile & 1/16th EST Post Time 5:32 pm

-I have always been intrigued with this race.
+I have always been intrigued with the Fountain of Youth.
 I feel it is truly the beginning of what is always a compelling spring for three-year-olds.
 There’s no doubt this grade 2 event is embraced as a Florida Derby prep, and ultimately of course, a measuring stick for what will be the very best Kentucky Derby contenders.
 With that, racing fans typically watch this race closely.

 It’s a field of eleven talented three-year-old colts who are looking to advance into the limelight of what is always a fabulous Spring season.